manuellapaez/Agents-AzureAIFoundry/README.md

 ### 2. Run the Email Reader
-⚠️ Replace YOUR_CLIENT_ID, YOUR_TENANT_ID, and YOUR_FOLDER_ID with your actual credentials before running.
+⚠️ Replace YOUR_CLIENT_ID, YOUR_TENANT_ID and YOUR_FOLDER_ID with your actual credentials before running.

 ```email_reader.py```